Monday, February 28, 2005

 The Isley Brothers should be inducted for their frat classic Shout Parts 1 and 2 alone.
 The Beatles covered twist and Shout.
 Their later soul based rock tended to include Hendrix influenced guitar solos as in That Lady Part 1.

-Jackson Five deserve an induction then the Osmonds do as well.
+If the Jackson Five deserve an induction then the Osmonds do as well.
 Their songs tend to age better than Michael’s solo material.
 ABC was their cartoon theme, later an Alpha-Bits Cereal theme, and more recently for the network ABC.
 I Want You Back and I’ll Be There are pop classics that actually sound sincere.
 Later the Jacksons recorded State of Shock with the Rolling Stones.

 Michael Jackson's induction into the rock hall may be because he had Eddie Van Halen play on Beat It, or Vincent Price on Thriller.
 Michael heard Vincent’s narrative on Alice Cooper’s Thriller and imitated it.
 If Michael deserved his induction then Alice Cooper most certainly does.
 One can plainly see that the hall is just a popularity contest otherwise.